crosscompute/crosscompute-examples/reports/load-profiles/README.md

 # Open sections/commercial/run.ipynb and click the CrossCompute icon to run a section
 ```

+Visit [crosscompute.com](https://crosscompute.com) for Training + Support on how to automate your own reports.

 ## How to output tables and images

 1. Save the table with extension `.csv` or image with extension `.png` as a file in the `output_folder` (see `run.ipynb`)